 Mechanical Engineering Degree Programs

-The Department of Mechanical Engineering offers two degree programs: a Bachelor of Science in Mechanical Engineering (BSME) and a Master of Science in Mechanical Engineering (BSME).
-Students enrolled in the undergraduate BSME program may also apply to the Accelerated Bachelor’s to Master’s (ABM) program.
+The Department of Mechanical Engineering also offers one graduate degree program: a Master of Science in Mechanical Engineering (MSME).
+Current undergraduate students may also apply to the Accelerated Bachelor’s to Master’s (ABM).

 Featured News + News Archive

-- Undergraduate Students Win National Award at Conference
+- Undergraduate Earns Second Place at International Conference

 Alumni Spotlight + Alumni Success Stories